lucapinello/cripsr_nanocourse_hms/README.md

 - On the website we enter the guide without the PAM TGAACCAGACCACGGCCCGT

-4) Nice intro do Docker: https://docker-curriculum.com/
+4) Nice intro to Docker: https://docker-curriculum.com/